 For example, you can only study politics, philosophy and economics (PPE) at Oxford, while Cambridge is the only one of the two to offer education at an undergraduate level.

 The science courses also vary between the universities.
-Cambridge has a flexible natural sciences degree that lets you to which biological and physical sciences you'll study, while Oxford offers single-subject science courses.
+Cambridge has a flexible natural sciences degree for undergraduates that lets you decide which biological and physical sciences you'll study, while Oxford offers single-subject science courses.

 Oxford offers more combinations of subjects for joint honours degrees, while Cambridge only has a few options – like history and politics or history and modern languages.